ByteTools Logo

 Security in software development isn't just about protecting your applications—it's about protecting your users, your organization, and the entire digital ecosystem.
 This comprehensive guide covers essential security practices that every developer should implement in their daily workflow.

 Security vulnerabilities can have devastating consequences.
-The average cost of a data breach in 2025 exceeds $4.88 million, with 76% of breaches involving external actors.
+Recent industry reports continue to show average breach impacts in the multi-million-dollar range and that most breaches involve external actors.
 Prevention is always more cost-effective than remediation.
+(Sources: IBM Cost of a Data Breach (latest), Verizon DBIR (latest))

 1. Authentication & JWT Security